Heaven Shall Burn: Formation and first releases (1995–1999)

-Heaven Shall Burn was formed by guitarist Maik Weichert and drummer Matthias Voigt in May 1995 under the name Before The Fall.
+Heaven Shall Burn was formed by guitarist Maik Weichert and drummer Matthias Voigt in May 1995 under the name Before The Fall (sometimes written as B4 the Fall).
 After performing a couple of shows, the band renamed to Consense and recorded their first demo, titled The Eve of the Storm, in winter 1997.
 In early 1998, cousins Marcus and Eric Bischoff joined the band as vocalist and bassist, respectively.
 With this lineup, Consense recorded a second demo, which led to a contract with Deeds of Revolution Records.
 The band began the recording of their debut EP In Battle... in summer 1998, but decided on renaming for a second time to Heaven Shall Burn before the EP's release.
 The EP was released through Deeds of Revolution Records in late 1998, and a split album with label mates Fall of Serenity was released in 1999.
 Around this time, Michael Hartmann left the band and Patrick Schleitzer filled in his position as second guitarist.

 Asunder, The Split Program and Whatever It May Take (2000–2003)

-After their shared released with Fall of Serenity they signed to Lifeforce Records.
+After their shared release with Fall of Serenity they signed to Lifeforce Records.
 Lifeforce released Heaven Shall Burn's debut album Asunder and their first collaboration with Caliban, titled The Split Program, in 2000.
 Heaven Shall Burn proceeded to tour in Europe and South America.
 In 2002, Heaven Shall Burn released their second album Whatever It May Take and a re-issue of the In Battle...
 EP.
 In support of the album, the band embarked on another tour cycle, which led them through numerous countries, including Greece, Iceland and the UK.
 They also played prestigious German festivals such as Party.San, With Full Force and Wacken Open Air.